Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/dns-proof.md

 | `137`      | Polygon Mainnet          | `polygon` | MATIC    |
 | `80001`    | Polygon Testnet Mumbai   | `mumbai`  | MATIC    |

+## Getting the response
 Once the DNS TXT record has been successfully deployed, you will see the success message with the bound location.

 ```text
 ✔  success   Record created at few-green-cat.sandbox.openattestation.com and will stay valid until Thu Jul 02 2020 14:51:40 GMT+0800 (Singapore Standard Time)
 ```

 In the example above, the document store `0xBBb55Bd1D709955241CAaCb327A765e2b6D69c8b`, has been bound to the `few-green-cat.sandbox.openattestation.com` location.

+## Verification
-Let's make sure the entry has been propagated to the DNS:
+Run the following command to make sure the entry has been propagated to the DNS:

 ```bash
 open-attestation dns txt-record get --location few-green-cat.sandbox.openattestation.com
 ```

-which will display to you the list of the DNS TXT records associated to that location.
+It will display to you the list of the DNS TXT records associated to that location:

 ```text
 ┌─────────┬────────────┬────────────┬───────┬──────────────────────────────────────────────┬────────┐